offlinefirst/research/feedback.md

 CAP theorem for mobile: P is *definitely* going to happen, and frequently too.
 Deal with it. — https://twitter.com/jcoglan/status/398065097202868224

+“We can’t keep building apps with the desktop mindset of permanent, fast connectivity.”
+Oh, I love everything about http://blog.hood.ie/2013/11/say-hello-to-offline-first/ - https://twitter.com/beep/status/398060491987484672 (Ethan Marcotte)

+And a hearty HELL YES to http://offlinefirst.org/  okay i’m gonna go get coffee now brb - https://twitter.com/beep/status/398061239915806720 (Ethan Marcotte)

+I’ve spent a stupid amount of time thinking about that idea: that “offline” should be the default case we design for, and treat “online” as the enhancement.
+So yeah, I got a little excited when I saw Offline First’s mission statement - http://unstoppablerobotninja.com/entry/offline-first/ (Ethan Marcotte)

 ## Hacker News